tothlevente/tothlevente/README.md

 Hi there! 👋

-I will create free, open source and ad free web 🌏, desktop 💻 and mobile 📱 applications.
+I will create open source and ad free web 🌏, desktop 💻 and mobile 📱 applications.

 For more information please visit my repositories. 👀